 Please contact Box Office on 01636 655755 or in person for more details.

 We've teamed up with the National Civil War Centre's Learning Team for a project to celebrate our centenary from home.
 We're calling all crafters to help remember some special times and get history all sewn up!
-You may not be able to visit the theatre, but you can help us to create our own little piece of history by getting involved in our community quilting project in 2020.
+You may not be able to visit the theatre, but you can help us to create our own little piece of history by getting involved in our community quilting project.

 We are hoping for some squares which build up a picture of the front of the theatre, and others which illustrate performances you have seen and happy times you have spent there.